arduino/library-registry/README.md

 ## Report a problem with Library Manager

-Please first take a look at
+Please first take a look at [the FAQ](FAQ.md).
-[the Arduino Library Manager FAQ](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ).
 If a library release is missing from Library Manager, it is usually because it was not compliant with all the requirements listed in that document.

 This repository is not an appropriate place to request support or report problems with a library.
 Check the library's own documentation for instructions or ask on the [Arduino Forum](https://forum.arduino.cc/).